WSU-kduncan/cs2900-Dgrinstead/Projects/Project3/README.md

 - Volumes are easier to back up or migrate than bind mounts
 - You can manage volumes using Docker CLI commands or the Docker API
-- Volume drivers let you store volumes on remote hosts or cloud providers, to encrypt the contents of volumes, or to add funtionality
+- Volume drivers let you store volumes on remote hosts or cloud providers, to encrypt the contents of volumes, or to add funtionalit

+## This is going to be a set of commands to Create, List, Inspect, and Remove a volume

+## Create

+* $ docker volume create my-vol

+## List Volumes:

+* $ docker volume ls
+local             my-vol

+## Inspect a volume

+* $ docker volume inspect my-vol

+[

+	{

+	     "Driver": "local",
+	     "Labels": {},
+	     "Mountpoint": "/var/lib/docker/volume/my-vol/_data",
+             "Name": "my-vol",
+	     "Options": {},
+   	     "Scope": "local"
+]       }

+## Remove A volume

+* $ docker volume rm my-vol